At the end of the 18th century, artists began to reject the ideas of the Enlightenment which prioritized reason above all. They wanted to consider...

-Here we present couple of Delacroix images of the Orient.
-Be careful, you can fall in love with this colors!
+Here we present a couple of Delacroix images of the Orient:

-The Death of Sardanapalus was inspired by the work of another Romantic, the poet Lord Byron.
-Here we see an apotheosis of cruelty.
-The composition, all reds and golds, portrays the holocaust of the legendary Assyrian king, destroying his possessions before committing suicide.
-The insurgents are attacking his castle; all is lost; stretched out on a sumptuous bed at the summit of an immense pyre, Sardanapalus orders eunuchs and palace officers to cut the throats of his women, his pages, and even his favourite dogs and horses; none of the objects that have served his pleasure are to survive him.
-His women are placed on a level with his horses and dogs.
-The mixture of sex, violence, lassitude and exoticism ran through much of the French Orientalist painting.
+The Death of Sardanapalus was inspired by the work of another Romantic artist, the poet Lord Byron.
+Here we see an orgy of cruelty.
+The composition in all reds and golds depicts the legendary Assyrian king Sardanapalus, cruelly destroying his possessions before committing suicide.
+The rebels are attacking his castle and all is lost.
+Sardanapalus is stretched out on a luxurious bed at the summit of a huge pyre.
+He orders his eunuchs and palace officers to cut the throats of his women, his pages, and even his favorite dogs and horses.
+Note that his women are placed on a level with his horses and dogs.
+None of the objects that have served his pleasure are to survive.
+This mixture of sex, violence, inactivity, and luxury ran through much of French Orientalist painting.

-An odalisque was a chambermaid or a female attendant in a Turkish seraglio, particularly the court ladies in the household of the Ottoman sultan.
-In popular use, the word odalisque may also refer to a mistress, concubine or paramour of a wealthy man.
-During the 19th century, odalisques became common fantasy figures in Orientalism, being featured in many erotic paintings from that era.
+An odalisque was a chambermaid or female attendant in that part of a Turkish palace where women lived, including the sultan’s palace.
+In popular use, the word odalisque may also refer to a mistress, concubine, or lover of a wealthy man.
+During the 19th century, odalisques became common fantasy figures in Orientalism and many erotic paintings from that era included them.

-In 1832, Delacroix finally visited what is now Algeria, recently conquered by the French, and Morocco, as part of a diplomatic mission to the Sultan of Morocco.
-He was greatly struck by what he saw, and compared the North African way of life to that of the Ancient Romans, and continued to paint subjects from his trip on his return to France.
-Like many later Orientalist painters, he was frustrated by the difficulty of sketching women (as they were closed in their quarters), and many of his scenes featured Jews or warriors on horses.
-However, he was apparently able to get into the women’s’ quarters or harem of a house to sketch what became Women of Algiers; only few later harem scenes had this claim to authenticity.
+In 1832 Delacroix finally visited what is now Algeria (then recently conquered by the French, along with Morocco), as part of a diplomatic mission to the Sultan of Morocco.
+He was greatly impressed by what he saw and often compared the North African way of life to that of the Ancient Romans.
+After his return to France, he continued to paint people and places he had seen on his trip.
+Many of his scenes featured Jews or warriors on horses.
+Like many later Orientalist painters, it was difficult for him to sketch women as they were not willing to model.
+However, he was apparently able to get into the women’s quarters or harem of one house to sketch his Women of Algiers.
+Very few later harem scenes could claim such credibility.

-Delacroix based this work on the notations of his visual memories, a description of which was written in Morocco in one of his notebooks: “The Jewish wedding.
-Moors and Jews, at the entry.
+“The Jewish wedding.
+Moors and Jews at the entry.
 The two musicians.
 The violinist; thumb in air, the underside of the other hand very shaded, light behind, the haik around his head transparent in places; white sleeves, shadow behind.
 The violinist; seated on his heels and on the gelabia.
-The body of the guitar on the player’s knee; very dark near the waist, red vest with brown notes, blue behind the neck.
-Shirt sleeves turned back up to the bi-ceps; green paneling beside him; a wart on the neck, short nose.
-Beside the violin, a pretty Jewish woman; vest, sleeves, gold and aramanthine”.
+The body of the guitar on the player’s knee; very dark near the waist, a red vest with brown notes, and blue behind the neck.
+Shirt sleeves turned back up to the biceps; green paneling beside him; a wart on the neck, short nose.
+Beside the violin, a pretty Jewish woman; vest, sleeves, gold and amaranthine.”

-The artist’s journey through North Africa gave him an inspiration for all his life.
-Here representation of movement and violence is reinforced by the bright, intense lighting directed on to a few details selected for their significance, in particular the tiger and the fabrics of the clothes animated by the rapid gestures of the men who are attacking the wild beast.
-Delacroix created couple of paintings of hunting.
+The artist’s journey through North Africa inspired him for life.
+Delacroix created a couple of paintings of hunting.
+In this one, he illustrates movement and violence by the use of bright, intense lighting on details selected for their significance.
+In particular, are see the tiger and the fabric of the clothes, animated by the rapid gestures of the men who are attacking the wild beast.